How to save for a house deposit

 If you have a spare room in your rented property, you could rent it out to save money.
 This could help you offset the cost of your rent and allow you to save more towards your house deposit.

-Check whether your tenancy agreement contains a clause the subletting is forbidden.
-If it doesn't, you should be able to let a spare room.
+Check whether your tenancy agreement contains a clause that says that subletting is forbidden.
+If it doesn't, you should be able to rent out a spare room.

 If you're fortunate enough to have the option, moving back in with your parents could help you save a significant amount on rent.